 Consultation & Advocacy Promotion Service

 Who Cares?
 Scotland provides professional, independent advocacy services in most local authority areas in Scotland.
 We work one on one with a young person to help them have a say in what is happening to them.
-We strive to provide advocacy that helps young people feel respected, included, listened to and understood.
-We’re independent to any care services a young person receives.
+Who Cares provide advocacy to Care Experienced young people who are looked after, away from home, and care leavers up to the age of 26.

 : www.whocaresscotland.org/what-we-do/advocacy/